Peer, Belgium

-Peer ([peːr]) is a city and municipality located in the province of Limburg, Flemish Region, Belgium.
+Peer ([peːr]) is a municipality and city located in the province of Limburg, Flemish Region, Belgium.
 On January 1, 2006, Peer had a total population of 15,810.
-The total area is 86.95 km² which gives a population density of 182 inhabitants per km².
+The total area is 86.95 km2 which gives a population density of 182 inhabitants per km2.

 The municipality consists of the following sub-municipalities: Peer, Grote-Brogel, Kleine-Brogel, Wauberg, Erpekom and Wijchmaal.